 The Organization is a tax-exempt entity under Code Section 501(c)(3) of the Internal Revenue Code (the "Code"), and is exempt from federal and state income taxes.
 The Organization is subject to federal and state income taxes on unrelated business income.
 The Organization is not a private foundation within the meaning of the Code.
-During 2021, the Organization did not earn unrelated business income.
+During the year ended September 30, 2022, the Organization did not earn any unrelated business income.
 Accordingly, no provision for income taxes is included in the financial statements.
 The Organization's management has determined that it has no uncertain tax positions, however, the information and tax returns are subject to examination by Federal and State jurisdictions.